tenstad/container-workshop/06-docker-compose/README.md

 ## Tasks

-In this session we will build a realworld application put together by
+In this session we will build a realworld application consisting of the
+following:

-- a frontend written in React Redux
+- Frontend written in React Redux
-- a backend written in Node
+- Backend written in Node
-- a mysql database
+- Mysql database

 ### Prerequisites